-Unknown perpetrators have placed a bomb in front of a house in Jayapura, Papua Province, owned by Papuan journalist Mr Victor Mambor.
-The explosion occurred on 23 January 2023, around 4 am, while Mr Mambor was watching television inside his house.
-He understands the bomb as an act of intimidation and a warning to stop carrying out his work as a journalist.
+Unknown perpetrators placed and detonated a bomb in front of a house owned by Papuan journalist Mr Victor Mambor in Jayapura, Papua Province.
+The explosion occurred on 23 January 2023, around 4 am.
+He understands the attack as an act of intimidation and a warning to stop carrying out his work as a journalist.
 Victor Mambor co-founded the Papuan media outlet Tabloid Jubi and received the Udin Award from the Alliance of Independent Journalists (AJI) in 2022.
-He is a native Papuan journalist who has dedicated his life for decades to journalism.
-Mr Mabor has reported the case to the police.
+He is a native Papuan journalist who has dedicated decades to journalism.
+Mr Mambor has reported the case to the police.

-The self-constructed bomb detonated about 100 meters away from Mr Mambor’s house.
-Visual evidence of the attack was caught on a CCTV camera installed in one part of Victor’s house.
+The self-constructed bomb detonated about 5 meters away from Mr Mambor’s house.
+Evidence of the attack was caught on a CCTV camera installed in one part of Victor’s house.
 The recordings show a Honda motorbike crossing the side of his house before the explosion occurred.
 The blast left marks on the asphalt road (see photos below).
 “I was watching TV at the time.
 The sound was so big that the walls of my house shook like during an earthquake,” said Mambor.